KyleReesePollock/assignment03-amsterdam/Group_Assignment2/README.md

 Assigment 2:
-The coder ensured that all text passed validatork standards.
-The designer createdthe CSS code and designed the webpage.
-The IA gathered all ifnromation from the students and ensured that everyhting was running smoothly.
+The coder ensured that all text passed validator standards and added the slider.
+The designer created the CSS code and designed the webpage.
+The IA gathered all information from the group and ensured that everyhting was running smoothly.